cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/applying-upgrades.md

 Maestro aims to make it easier to build immutable infrastructure.
 Building (or re-building) servers and applications from scratch is much better than modifying existing server configurations and tinkering with settings until things start to work.

-This is commonly accepted as best practice, but it's often difficult, time consuming and can be unpredictable.
+This is commonly accepted as best practice, but it's often difficult, time-consuming and can be unpredictable.
 That's why we make building applications from scratch as easy and as quick as possible.

 So, when an upgrade is available, our first recommendation is to build a new application and redirect your traffic to the new application using your [Failover Address](/maestro/tutorials/failover-groups.html).